irmen/raycaster/design.md

 The world is an infinite 2d plane (x,y) in *meter* units (or 'squares' if you wish) (x,y) are coordinates on the ground plane, the fictional z coordinate is the height above the ground.
+It uses the regular mathematical axis orientation so the positive X axis is to the right, and the positive Y axis is up.
+This usually means the (0, 0) word map coordinate corresponds to the bottom left corner in a minimap display on the screen.

 In describing the world, the Z coordinate is not used at all because the ray caster is only able to draw corridors that all have the same floor level and height.